martindam/emailservice/readme.md

 [Simulations](tests/backoff_all_simulate.py) of this algorighm and the selection of the service with the highest score reveals significant error rate reduction under various service degradation patterns.
 See figure below.
 Note: Failures in this context is the failure to deliver an email to a single service, however the dispatcher falls back to the secondary service in this case and still delivers the email.

 ![Service score selection algorithm simulation](docs/backoff_alg_withalternative.png)

+## Improvements
+The following improvements should/could be made:
+ - Do not use Pickle as serialization for the task queue.
+Pickle is going to be deprecated in Celery 3.2 due to security concerns so switch to use JSON or similar on the task queue